 Oftentimes, structural and chemical changes in the brain can cause people to exhibit schizophrenic behaviors.
 This is because such structural and chemical changes affect the way the brain functions and, in turn, how the brain balances a person’s emotions.
-Structural and chemical changes in the brain can also affect how people may perceive the world around them, which too can cause schizophrenia.
+Structural and chemical changes in the brain can also affect how people may perceive the world around them.

 Pregnancy or Birth Complications

-When women experience pregnancy or birth complications, the likelihood of their newborn children containing schizophrenia greatly increases.
+When women experience complications during pregnancy or birth, the likelihood of their newborn children developing schizophrenia greatly increases.
 Women that suffer from schizophrenia are also more likely to have issues when giving birth.